 How Does GERD Occur?

 The esophagus, commonly called the food pipe, is a narrow muscular tube that is about 9.5 inches long.
 It connects the back of the mouth with the stomach.
 When you swallow food, muscles in the esophagus move the food toward the stomach.
 At the base of the esophagus is a band of muscle, called the lower esophageal sphincter (LES), which opens and closes to allow food and liquids to pass into the stomach.
 Except for belching, this is the only time that the LES is supposed to open.
 Once food and liquids have passed safely into the stomach, the stomach acids and enzymes in the stomach begin to break down the starch, protein and fat in the food.
 While the stomach has a lining tough enough to withstand the acid, the esophagus does not.

-What happens in cases of GERD is the LES opens when it is not supposed to—namely after the enzymes and acids have started working on the contents of the stomach.
+What happens in cases of GERD is the lower esophageal sphincter opens when it is not supposed to—namely after the enzymes and acids have started working on the contents of the stomach.
 When this occurs, gastric acid and partially digested food flow back up into the esophagus.
-The lining in the esophagus, as mentioned before, is not thick enough to withstand acid, and this causes the burning sensation in the chest and throat.
+The lining in the esophagus, as mentioned before, is not thick enough to withstand erosive acid, and this causes the burning sensation in the chest and throat.
 This sensation is more commonly called heartburn, pyrosis, or acid reflux.

 What Causes GERD?

 It is a well-established fact that certain medications, lifestyle choices, and non-related physical disorders can contribute to GERD.
 Not only do some medications weaken the LES, but some medications and outside factors can aggravate the already-irritated esophageal lining.

 There are some medications that are known to weaken or relax the LES.
 Many of these act as muscle relaxants, and can cause the wrong muscles to relax, such as the LES.
 These medications include: